MSardelich/CJay/README.rst

 - Set the signatures you just obtained:

-    The setSignature memebr function has the parameters:
+    The setSignature member function has the parameters:

     - key (**string**). *The name of the java method.*